phetsims/phet-info/doc/typescript-conventions.md

 ### Access Modifiers

 In TypeScript, the default visibility (if unspecified) is `public`.
-For methods, attributes, constructors, etc which are intended to be public, the visibility modifier can be omitted.
+For methods, attributes, constructors, etc. which are intended to be public, the access modifier can be omitted.
 Or at the developer's discretion, `public` can be specified.

 ```ts